practicusai/docs/docs/k8s-setup.md

 docker push _your_account_id_.dkr.ecr.us-east-1.amazonaws.com/practicus-private-test:24.1.0
 ```

-After this step you should see the image in the AWS ECR console.
+After this step, you should see the image in the AWS ECR console.

 - Create an access token for the repository, and add as a Kubernetes secret